 Magnesium participates in over 300 vital processes in the human body.
 These processes include: the production and storage of energy, the formation of the nerve signal and the production of proteins.
 Magnesium is required for optimal bone health and plays a role in muscle function.

-Why are so many people deficient?
+Why are so many people lacking magnesium ?

 Research shows that the magnesium content of supermarket food is 40% lower than that of 50 years ago.
 The industrialisation of agriculture is to blame for this dramatic reduction.
 You can't expect to grow nutrient dense crops from nutrient poor soils.